Scawaffle/Azzie-Discord-Bot-old/README.md

 # Do you plan continuing this on this project?
 I'm planing to continuing this passion project in the mean time, so stay tuned!

+# Why does your discord bot token still there?
+nah don't worry I've change it so no one can access my bot directly